mono/CppSharp/README.md

 ## News

+* November 11th 2013 - Released a new version (423) with bug fixes for type maps (when used with template specializations), constructors renaming and better documentation generation.
 * November 5th 2013 - Released a new version (329) with a lot of bug fixes for operators and vtables.
 * September 22nd 2013 - Conversion (type cast) operators wrapped (thanks to <a href="https://github.com/ddobrev">@ddobrev</a>)
 * September 21st 2013 - Multiple inheritance now supported (thanks to <a href="https://github.com/ddobrev">@ddobrev</a>)